 The Disappearances of Kris Kremers and Lisanne Froon

-Since their arrival in Panama, the girls regularly sent text messages to their families on a daily basis.
-Lisanne’s parents stopped receiving messages from her on April 1.
+Since their arrival in Panama, the girls regularly sent text messages to their families daily.
+Lisanne’s parents stopped receiving them on April 1.

-When the girls missed an appointment with a local guide on the morning of April 2, the guide called police, who conducted aerial searches of the area.
-Additionally, local residents searched for the girls as well.
+When the girls missed an appointment with a local guide on April 2, the guide called the police, who conducted aerial searches of the area.
+Additionally, residents searched for the girls as well.

-On April 6, the girls’ parents arrived in Boquete along with police, dog units and detectives from the Netherlands to conduct a full-scale, 10-day search of the jungle.
-The parents also offered a 30,000 USD reward for information.
+On April 6, the girls’ parents arrived in Boquete.
+Police, dog units, and detectives from the Netherlands to conduct a full-scale, 10-day search of the jungle.
+The parents offered a 30,000 USD reward for information.

-10 weeks later, a local tribal woman found Lisanne’s blue backpack in a rice paddy by a riverbank near her village of Alto Romero, in the Bocas del Toro region and turned it in to police.
+Ten weeks later, a local tribal woman found Lisanne’s blue backpack in a rice paddy by a riverbank near her village of Alto Romero in the Bocas del Toro region and turned it into police.
 The woman claimed it had not been there the day before.